phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faqpdf:

-6.8 How can I produce a :abbr:`PDF (Portable Document Format)` schema of my database?
+6.8 How can I produce a :term:`PDF` schema of my database?
 -------------------------------------------------------------------------------------

 First the configuration variables "relation", "table\_coords" and